br197/portfolio-broundtree/docs/assignments/assignment1.md

 5. Going back to when you first came to the US, how would you have used social media knowing what you know now?
 - Wish she knew about social media, would make her life a lot easier
-- ***Gave example scenario***
-- If she doesn't know a language and had known about Facebook she would join groups and ask questions
+- ***Gave example scenario:*** If she doesn't know a language and had known about Facebook she would join groups and ask questions
 - **Follow Up:** What kinds of groups and questions would you ask?
 - She would search "Vietnamese"/any Vietnamese names to find any information to find a Vietnamese group
-- ***She gave examples of questions she would ask in those groups***
-- What state has lots of Vietnamese?
+- ***She gave examples of questions she would ask in those groups:*** What state has lots of Vietnamese?
 Jobs?
 Recipes?
 - Ask questions she doesn't know answer to
 - **Follow Up:** Why do you specifically search Vietnamese and look for Vietnamese people?
 - "I will belong to a group of people"